-By engaging in tactile book lessons with students on campus at Perkins, she’s learning more about how she can improve library services back home.
-This is particularly important because she also helps write and create many of the books available there in addition to planning educational programs for students who are blind and visually impaired.
+By engaging in tactile book lessons with students on campus at Perkins, she learned more about how she can improve library services back home.
+That was particularly important because she also helps write and create many of the books available there in addition to planning educational programs for students who are blind and visually impaired.

-Thanh’s plans don’t stop there: She also hopes to use what she learns to establish a model classroom for children with MDVI.
+Thanh’s plans don’t stop there: She also hopes to use what she learned to establish a model classroom for children with multiple disabilities.

 Favored by program graduates all over the world, these model classroom settings are unique: Open to families, peer educators, healthcare professionals and others for observation and training, they empower the adults kids must rely upon.

 “These professionals make a huge sacrifice to come to Perkins, leaving their families for nearly a year to learn how they can help the most overlooked children,” says Marianne Riggio, program director.
 “They do it, though, because they realize the magnitude of the impact they can have.
 They’re eager to share what they learn here with everyone they can back home.”